1. Sleep helps boost your mood.

 Sleep is key for your overall health and wellbeing.
 While getting more sleep sounds simple enough, it can be a serious struggle for many people.

 Heritage CBD prioritizes wellness and saw an overwhelming need for a natural sleep-aid.
-This led to Heritage’s Dream Drops.
-Dream Drops contain 50mg of broad-spectrum CBD and 2mg of melatonin per serving.
+This led to the creation of Heritage CBD Dream Drops.
+Our Dream Drops contain 50mg of broad-spectrum CBD and 2mg of melatonin per serving.
 Why only 2mg?
 Research shows that when it comes to melatonin, less is actually more.
 The most effective way to take melatonin is in small doses (0.5 mg–3mg).
 Melatonin is the “night-time hormone.”
 If you supplement with too much melatonin then it can still be present in your body during the day and cause you to feel groggy and have a difficult time concentrating.8